nexo-webshop/nexoOS/README.md

 # latest update (21/3/2026)
 build 000.004
 - in this build we did a big bugfix update so we can get further with the next step to make this OS work!
-Bootloader (0.00.00.04):
+Bootloader (0.00.00.05):
-- fixed a bug where the video mode was undefined
+- fixed a bug where the CPUID flag check was wrong
-- fixed a bug where there was screen content garbage
+- fixed a bug where the position of the cursor wasn't saved after reading
-- fixed a bug where the newline handling was broken
+- fixed a bug where the video mode check 0x0003 was missing
-- fixed a bug where CPUID crashed at old CPU's
-- fixed a bug where the BPB was missing
+- fixed a bug where Stack SP = 0x7C00, this was border dangerous
-- fixed a bug where the cursor wasn't initialized
+- fixed a bug where DS was not garanteed for string operations

 Bootloader stage 2 (0.00.00.02)
 - fixed a bug where the A20 line had an infinite timeout